skip-mev/block-sdk/block/constructor/README.md

 utilize the mempool, you must implement a `TxPriority[C]` struct that does the
 following:

-- Implements a `GetTxPriority` method that returns the priority (as defined by the type `[C]`) of a given transaction.
+* Implements a `GetTxPriority` method that returns the priority (as defined by the type `[C]`) of a given transaction.
-- Implements a `Compare` method that returns the relative priority of two transactions.
-If the first transaction has a higher priority, the method should return -1, if the second transaction has a higher priority, the method should return 1, otherwise the method should return 0.
+* Implements a `Compare` method that returns the relative priority of two transactions.
+If the first transaction has a higher priority, the method should return -1, if the second transaction has a higher priority the method should return 1, otherwise the method should return 0.
-- Implements a `MinValue` method that returns the minimum priority value that a transaction can have.
+* Implements a `MinValue` method that returns the minimum priority value that a transaction can have.

 The default implementation can be found in `block/constructor/mempool.go`.
-What if we wanted to prioritize transactions by the amount they have staked on chain?
+What if we wanted to prioritize transactions by the amount they have staked on a chain?
 Well we could do something like the following:

 ```golang
 // CustomTxPriority returns a TxPriority that prioritizes transactions by the